-2100 Creative Writing: Poetry (3) (PR: ENGL 110, 111, and POI • Only one course, CRWR 2100, 2200, 2300, or 2400, may count toward the ENGL major unless the student chooses the creative writing concentration) Students will study and be involved in the process of writing poems by producing a portfolio of work.
+- 2100 Creative Writing: Poetry (3) (PR: ENGL 1001, 1002, and POI Only one course, CRWR 2100, 2200, 2300, or 2400, may count toward the ENGL major unless the student chooses the creative writing concentration) Students will study and be involved in the process of writing poems by producing a portfolio of work.
 Contemporary poems will serve as models of the craft.
 Honest but tactful criticism of peers' work will be expected from each student.
-(Fall)

-2200 Creative Writing: Short Fiction (3) (PR: ENGL 110, 111, and POI Only one course, CRWR 2100, 2200, 2300, or 2400, may count toward the ENGL major unless the student chooses the creative writing concentration) Students will study and be involved in the process of writing short fiction by producing a portfolio of work.
+(Fall) - 2200 Creative Writing: Short Fiction (3) (PR: ENGL 1001, 1002, and POI Only one course, CRWR 2100, 2200, 2300, or 2400, may count toward the ENGL major unless the student chooses the creative writing concentration) Students will study and be involved in the process of writing short fiction by producing a portfolio of work.
 Contemporary short stories will serve as models of the craft.
 Honest but tactful criticism of peers' work will be expected from each student.
-(Spring)

-- 2300 Creative Writing: Creative Nonfiction (3) (PR: ENGL 110, 111, and POI • Only one course, CRWR 2100, 2200, 2300, or 2400 may count toward the ENGL major unless the student chooses the creative writing concentration) Emily Dickinson said, "Tell the truth, but tell it slant."
+(Spring) - 2300 Creative Writing: Creative Nonfiction (3) (PR: ENGL 1001, 1002, and POI Only one course, CRWR 2100, 2200, 2300, or 2400 may count toward the ENGL major unless the student chooses the creative writing concentration) Emily Dickinson said, "Tell the truth, but tell it slant."
 Using these words of inspiration and guidance, the Creative Nonfiction class will ask students to tell their own stories through personal essays that seek the essence of the story's truth but aren't afraid to use the artist's many techniques and imaginative gifts to create a work that bears the "personal stamp" of that writer/artist.
 Each student will build a portfolio of essays that will be analyzed through the workshop process.
 The class will also read and critique essays from such well-known nonfiction writers as Frank McCourt, Joan Didion, Nick Flynn, Eula Biss, Frank Conroy, Mary Karr, and Ian Frazier.
-(Alternate years) - 2400 Creative Writing: Topics in Creative Writing (3) (PR: ENGL 110, 111, and POI May be taken more than once for credit Only one course, CRWR 2100, 2200, 2300, or 2400 may count toward the ENGL major unless the student chooses the creative writing concentration) This course will focus on one writing genre, such as screenwriting, novel writing, novella writing, graphic-novel writing, etc. Students will study and be involved in the process of writing creatively by producing a portfolio of work.
+(Alternate years) - 2400 Creative Writing: Topics in Creative Writing (3) (PR: ENGL 1001, 1002, and POI May be taken more than once for credit Only one course, CRWR 2100, 2200, 2300, or 2400 may count toward the ENGL major unless the student chooses the creative writing concentration) This course will focus on one writing genre, such as screenwriting, novel writing, novella writing, graphicnovel writing, etc. Students will study and be involved in the process of writing creatively by producing a portfolio of work.
 Contemporary works in the chosen genre will serve as models of the craft.
 Honest but tactful criticism of peers' work will be expected from each student.
 (Alternate years)

-2500 Special Topics (3) (PR: ENGL 110 and 111) See page 40.

-4000 Advanced Creative Writing Workshop (3) (PR: POI • open to students majoring in English with the emphasis in creative writing or minoring in creative writing) An intensive study of the process of creative writing for advanced students.
+- 2500 Special Topics (3) (PR: ENGL 1001 and 1002) See page 35. - 4000 Advanced Creative Writing Workshop (3) (PR: POI Open to students majoring in English with the emphasis in creative writing or minoring in creative writing) An intensive study of the process of creative writing for advanced students.
 Students will work on large scale, individual writing projects (poetry portfolio, short-story collection, novel, novella, screenplay, graphic novel, etc.), as well as read extensively in their chosen genre.
 Honest but tactful criticism of fellow students' work in class workshops will be required from each student.
-(Alternate years)

-4003 Honors Research (3-6) (PR: ENGL 110 and 111) See page 40.
+(Alternate years) - 4002 Special Projects (1-6) See page 35. - 4003 Honors Research (3-6) (PR: ENGL 1001 and 1002) See page 35. - 4005 Directed Studies (1-6) See page 35. - 4007 Internship (1-4) See page 35.